semnan-university-ai/image-processing-class/excersiecs/faeze75/8/exersiecs8.md

 x1=zeros([size(A,1)*size(A,2) 1]);
 x2=zeros([size(A,2)*size(A,1) 1]);

-%Specify the degree
+%%%Specify the degree
 deg=45;
-%Change the image size
+%%%Change the image size
 C=uint8(zeros([size(A,1) size(A,2) 3 ]));

 m=1;